mrleonhuang/LintCode/breath-first-search/smallest-rectangle-enclosing-black-pixels.md

-# 600. Smallest Rectangle Enclosing Black Pixels
+# 600. Smallest Rectangle Enclosing Black Pixels \[LintCode\]

-> An image is represented by a binary matrix with `0`as a white pixel and `1 `as a black pixel.
+> An image is represented by a binary matrix with `0`as a white pixel and `1`as a black pixel.
 The black pixels are connected, i.e., there is only one black region.
 Pixels are connected horizontally and vertically.
 Given the location`(x, y)`of one of the black pixels, return the area of the smallest \(axis-aligned\) rectangle that encloses all black pixels.
 >
 > **Example**
 >